zeek/spicy/doc/autogen/types/unit.rst

     Returns a reference to the ``%context`` instance associated with the unit.

+.. spicy:method:: unit::find unit find False optional<iterator<stream>> (needle: bytes, [ dir: enum ], [ start: iterator<stream> ])

+    Searches a *needle* pattern inside the input region defined by where the unit began parsing and its current parsing position.
+If executed from inside a field hook, the current parasing position will represent the *first* byte that the field has been parsed from.
+By default, the search will start at the beginning of that region and scan forward.
+If the direction is ``spicy::Direcction::Backward``, the search will start at the end of the region and scan backward.
+In either case, a starting position can also be explicitly given, but must lie inside the same region.

+    Usage of this method requires the unit to be declared with the ``%random-access`` property.

 .. spicy:method:: unit::forward unit forward False void (inout data: bytes)

     If the unit is connected as a filter to another one, this method